 A few things we’ve learned in Scouting 101:

 There’s always room to spice up an agenda.

 While dining with friends and colleagues at an excellent restaurant in Provence, we realized that our guests would love the cuisine just as much as we did.
 When we asked the chef’s wife (who spoke English) if her husband might consent to a cooking instruction for our guests, he agreed, and the two-hour session in Jean-Pierre’s kitchen immediately became a tour highlight.
 Coincidentally, that one meeting eventually led to the creation of our culinary tours in Provence, Tuscany, and Amalfi.

 Even a highly regarded hotel, like the one we road-tested in Naples, can turn out to have unforeseen flaws.
 In lovely surroundings, we spent a not-so-lovely night listening to work crews installing cable on the busy street below.
 Lesson learned: Avoid main thoroughfares and seek out “hidden gems.”

 Maps are great, but they don’t tell the whole story.

 Our walk to the highest point on the island of Cres, off the Istrian peninsula, was less than relaxing.
 On a steep, precarious path consisting of loose rock, we spent most of the time looking at our feet.
 Undeterred, we developed a more easy-going walk with spectacular views and surer footing.

 The upshot is this: scouting a Classic Journey takes time, energy, ingenuity and patience.
 And there’s no better feeling than when the pieces finally fit.

-If you’ve taken a walking trip where careful planning has really paid off-or you’ve learned the hard way how serendipitous adventure travel can be-share it with me at firstname.lastname@example.org.
-And if you’d like more information about our Cultural Walking Adventure or Family Journey to Costa Rica, please click here.
+If you’ve taken a walking trip where careful planning has really paid off – or you’ve learned the hard way how serendipitous adventure travel can be – share it with me at firstname.lastname@example.org.
+And if you’d like more information about our Cultural Walking Adventure or Family Journey to Costa Rica, check out the full itinerary.